karkman/MetagenomeCourse2019/MetagenomePart1.md

 ```

 Copy the resulting HTML file to your local machine with `scp` from the command line (Mac/Linux) or *WinSCP* on Windows.
-Have a look at the QC report with your favorite browser.
+Have a look at the QC report with your favourite browser.

 After inspecting the output, it should be clear that we need to do some trimming.